 Branched protoplasmic extensions that sprout from the arms (axons) or the cell bodies of neurons.
 Dendrites conduct electrical impulses toward the neighboring neurons.
 A single nerve may possess many dendrites.
 Dendrites increase in size and number in response to learned skills, experience, and information storage.
 New dendrites grow as branches from frequently activated neurons.
 Proteins called “neurotrophins,” such as nerve growth factor, stimulate this dendrite growth.

-A neurotransmitter most associated with attention, decision making, executive function, and reward-stimulated learning.
+A neurotransmitter most associated with attention, decision-making, executive function, and reward-stimulated learning.
 Dopamine release on neuroimaging has been found to increase in response to rewards and positive experiences.
-Scans reveal greater dopamine release while subjects are playing, laughing, exercising, and receiving acknowledgment (e.g., praise) for achievement.
+Scans reveal greater dopamine release while subjects are playing, laughing, exercising, and receiving an acknowledgment (e.g., praise) for achievement.

 Functional Brain Imaging (neuroimaging)

 The use of techniques such as PET scans and fMRI imaging to demonstrate the structure, function, or biochemical status of the brain.
 Structural imaging reveals the overall structure of the brain, and functional neuroimaging provides visualization of the processing of sensory information coming to the brain and of commands going from the brain to the body.
 This processing is visualized directly as areas of the brain that are “lit up” by increased metabolism, blood flow, oxygen use, or glucose uptake.
 Functional brain imaging reveals neural activity in particular brain regions and networks of connecting brain cells as the brain performs discrete cognitive tasks.